What It's Like Living in Nikko: A Conversation with a Guesthouse Owner

 And if you can possibly manage it, stay one night.
 The evening silence in Nikko — just cedar trees, river water, and whatever the mountains feel like saying — is worth more than any shrine ticket.

 Practical: Tobu Railway from Tokyo's Asakusa to Nikko: 1 hr 50 min, JPY 2,800 limited express.
 All Nikko Pass: JPY 4,780 (2 days, train + buses).
-See our 19 Nikko tips for practical details: JPY 1,300.
+The combination shrine ticket runs JPY 1,300 — see our 19 Nikko tips for the rest of the practical details.